By the end of the live tweeting for the event, I had reached 400 tweets. It’s not a lot, but it’s a round number.

 URBB I. MB Dragan KoVideo CPM Media Drive

 Victor Kapra presents Facebook applications III.
 Kinecto – 25Plus.ro Avon Cosmetics Romania; Shock – Shopsbook II.
-Trip Journal Facebook Application iQuest Technologies DWD I. HotelPeeps Zitec Alexandru LAPUSAN said a few more words than other speakers.
-To say you lost 10 kilos
+Trip Journal Facebook Application iQuest Technologies DWD I. HotelPeeps Zitec Alexandru LAPUSAN said a few more words than the other speakers.
+To tell you lost 10 kilos.

-JUstin Kadima from Kondiment presents microblogging projects III Inter(heart)ivity
+Justin Kadima from Kondiment presents microblogging projects III Inter(heart)ivity

 MB Dragan II. uTweet INC3 I. Treeworks – INNA in FHM (May 2010 issue), the Twitter uncovering game Empire Music Management

-Laurentiu Dumitrescu from Visual Star presents Other 2010 the most disputed category each year.
+Laurentiu Dumitrescu from Visual Star presents Other 2010 as the most disputed category each year.
 III.
 Zane.ro – nu doar prin basme SC Winsoft Invent SRL II.Proiect special Mobexpert Mobexpert I. IubescBrasovul.ro Iubesc Brasovul

 Webstock conferences have ended.
 Join us for the party at Bangcock Gran Cafe at the Webstock Party starting at 20.30.

 Later edit: 10 years after writing this posts, I started doing a manual maintenance cleaning of the blog.
 One of my tasks was to remove broken links.
 It’s interesting to notice that most of the original winners of these projects do not exist or work anymore.
 Even though the article is hyperlinked, it was even more so initially when I published it, as you may see on the archived web page.
 So what happens when I try to open most of those original old links?
 A lot of stuff like this: